Posted: January 10, 2019

 Original photo: David Lowry

-The far reach of the movie thrust Rajasthan into the consciousness of many travelers, and it wasn’t long before thousands of tourists arrived in Jaisalmer to see the golden fort for themselves.
+The far reach of the movie thrust Rajasthan into the consciousness of many travellers, and it wasn’t long before thousands of tourists arrived in Jaisalmer to see the golden fort for themselves.

-In response, the government organized a desert festival to celebrate the traditions of desert life.
-The annual festival is a pilgrimage of music and dance 27 miles into the Thar Desert.
+In response, the government organised a desert festival to celebrate the traditions of desert life.
+The annual festival is a pilgrimage of music and dance 44 miles into the Thar Desert.

-Camels are dressed in colorful pom poms and raced.
-There are bouts of tug of war, a longest moustache competition, and the title of ‘Maru-Shri’ (Man of the Desert) is decided.
-Local musicians play traditional ‘been’ instruments while turban tying contests commence.
+Camels are dressed in colourful pom-poms and raced.
+There are bouts of tug of war, the longest moustache competition, and the title of “Maru-Shri” (Man of the Desert) is decided.
+Local musicians play traditional “been” instruments while turban tying contests commence.

 Photo: Lindsey Chynoweth

-Despite enduring sandstorms and earthquakes for hundred of years, in 2016 the fort suffered a major wall collapse that saw a 42ft by 20ft section destroyed.
+Despite enduring sandstorms and earthquakes for hundreds of years, in 2016 the fort suffered a major wall collapse that saw a 42 by 20 feet section destroyed.
 Water had seeped into the stone and weakened its structural integrity, causing deep cracks in the walls.

-According to government estimates, 50,000 gallons of water is pumped into the city every day to supply hotels and restaurants with running water and flushing toilets.
+According to government estimates, over 189,000 litres of water is pumped into the city every day to supply hotels and restaurants with running water and flushing toilets.
 Inadequate draining remains an issue, in spite of recent attempts to introduce a new sewage system.

 Calls to implement short-term conservation strategies have been proposed by UNESCO and other local bodies, but it appears time is quickly running out.

-Ten years ago, Lonely Planet recommended that travelers do not stay in the fort since it was structurally unsafe.
+Ten years ago, Lonely Planet recommended that travellers do not stay in the fort since it was structurally unsafe.

 Residents are concerned that they may be relocated and lose their livelihoods, and further unlicensed guesthouses and illegal construction has put more strain on the foundations of the fort.